Gabya06/content_summarization/README.md

 # AI Transformer Model Comparison: Reddit Post Summarization

-This project is an **AI-powered Streamlit app** for summarizing Reddit posts and comparing the outputs of two transformer models: **BART** and **T5-Large**.
+This is an **AI-powered Streamlit app** for summarizing Reddit posts and comparing the outputs of two transformer models: **BART** and **T5-Large**.
 It uses Google Gemini to generate a concise summary and highlight differences between the model-generated summaries.

+* To learn more about the Hugging Face pipeline, `BART` and `T5-Large` transfomer models, you can follow along on [Medium.com](https://medium.com/@gabya06/t5-vs-bart-the-battle-of-the-summarization-models-c1e6d37e56ca).

+* The Reddit API was used to generate the data for this repo; you can read about it [here](https://medium.com/@gabya06/automating-reddit-summaries-pulling-data-with-python-91afeb6acdb3).

 ---

 ## Features

-- **Upload CSVs** with BART and T5-Large summaries for Reddit posts
+- **Upload CSVs** with `BART` and `T5-Large` summaries for Reddit posts
 - **AI-generated summary & comparison** using Google Gemini
 - **Visualize sentiment** (with emoji) and number of comments (progress bar)
 - **Interactive UI** built with Streamlit